JeffHove/Search-Algorithm-Visualizations/README.md

 # Search-Algorithm-Visualizations

-A personal project to visualize search algorithms.
+A project to visualize search algorithms.

 Current algorithms: